Does Your Business Pass the Business Credit Test?

 The beautiful thing about business credit cards is that they carry more weight than vendor lines in the business credit scoring process.

-Again, don’t get too aggressive with all of your applications at once.
+Again, don’t get too aggressive with all your applications at once.
 Spread them out.
 Minimize lender inquiries.

 Same for the declines.
 Keep the rejections to a minimum.